seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** So we knew multiplayer was going to be, we had these instincts, we'd seen it, we'd seen it in the college labs, we saw people basically addicted to the screen shooting each other in Quake, and Soldier of Fortune, in LAN games, we'd seen it first-hand.
 Microsoft was putting billions into making it mainstream, we were there, and... so I'm pretty sure we knew we were in an interesting space.
 We also had competition emerging, you know, so it wasn't just us with this conviction.

 **Dylan:** Yeah.
-Well, I mean, Gamespy were there, and that company Quazal in Montreal.
+Well, I mean, GameSpy were there, and that company Quazal in Montreal.

 **Sean:** Yeah.